dbernheisel/phoenix-hello-world/README.md

   * **Map/Hash** - Maps are unordered, Hashes are ordered.

-  * **= operator (Match)** - If variable is on left side, then it assigns.
+  * **= operator (Match)** - If unassigned variable is on left side, then it assigns.
 If the variable is on the right side then it acts like a comparison but raises an exception if the values don't match.
   ```elixir
   x = 1
   # => "1"